2025 Annual Meeting

 Since 1977, NDMA has honored physicians with this prestigious Physician Community and Professional Services Award.
 The award recognizes physicians for outstanding leadership and service, who serve as role models and are actively engaged in their profession and community.

-Dr. Sticca also brings honor through his military service, having served in both the United States Air Force Medical Corps and the Army Reserve Medical Corps, and was recognized for his outstanding service in many areas.
+Dr. Sticca also brings honor through his military service, having served in both the United States Air Force Medical Corps and the Army Reserve Medical Corps, and was recognized for his outstanding contributions across multiple areas.

 In addition, Dr. Sticca actively volunteers with the North Dakota Cancer Coalition, the American Cancer Society, and the Susan G. Komen Breast Cancer Foundation.
 He has also participated in multiple medical missions to Ecuador and Haiti, bringing life-saving care to underserved populations with compassion, dignity, and dedication.
 His unwavering dedication to advancing surgical care, mentoring the next generation of surgeons, and serving the greater community is nothing short of inspiring.